 In the post Be Your Own Dermatologist, I describe how I cured my rosacea by eliminating wheat from my diet.
 Never once did either dermatologist mention the possibility that I might have a food intolerance.
 I know now that inflamed skin can be a sign of internal problems.
 Today if I ever get a blemish, I can reflect upon what in my diet changed that week and perform an elimination test to isolate the cause.
 No doctor needed.

 Ring Finger Injury – Back when I had a home gym, I thought it would be cool to do rope pull-ups.
-It was fine for awhile.
+It was fine for a while.
 Then I tore something in my left ring finger.
-I wasted months getting X-Rays, pills, PT sessions and on my very last visit they took out a needle and gave me a cortisol shot.
+I wasted months getting X-Rays, pills, PT sessions and on my very last visit, they took out a needle and gave me a cortisol shot.
 The shot did it.
-My the next morning I was 100% healed.
+By the next morning, I was 100% healed.
 I was angry that they didn’t even suggest this before.

 Intestinal Problems – In 2009, I went two weeks with intestinal issues, so I saw a doctor.
 I ended up paying $600 in tests that were not covered by insurance.
 Later I learned one of the tests required me to fast to get an accurate reading, but that was never communicated by the doctor.
 They were too busy ringing the register.

 They found nothing wrong with me, but gave me an expensive prescription to deal with the pain should it surface again.
 Thankfully an ethical pharmacist was on staff when I went to fill my script.
 He showed me an over-the-counter version of the same medicine that was 90% cheaper.
 Despite all the time and money I spent chasing down my gut issues, I still do not know what happened to me.
 Maybe I healed my gut with fermented food?